-This unit provides a framework for students to develop mathematical thinking skills further to the level 3-unit specification to solve problems related to real-life situations.
-Students also develop skills, attributes and knowledge that contribute to their personal growth and effectiveness within their training and work environment and also within the community.
+This unit provides a framework for students to develop mathematical thinking skills further to the level 3 unit specification to solve problems related to real-life situations.
+Students also develop skills, attributes and knowledge that contribute to their personal growth and effectiveness within their training and work environment and within the community.

 The unit is designed to adapt for the needs of a particular field of study (business & finance or engineering & transport and others).

-To reach this goal the unit was divided into four learning outcomes which are related to statistics, graphical representation, game theory and finance.
-Through these different areas students will be able to develop the effective skills for information processing, reasoning, evaluation creative thinking and enquiry, all fundamental skills for the problem solving process.
+To reach this goal the unit was divided into eight learning outcomes from which four learning outcomes are chosen and taught, which are related to statistics, algebra and graphical representation, geometry, areas and volumes, game theory and finance.
+Through these different areas students will be able to develop the effective skills for information processing, reasoning, evaluation creative thinking and enquiry, all fundamental skills for the problem-solving process.
 This will prepare students in applying and evaluating a range of strategies to solve real-life problems.
 Through this unit the learner will also learn to present and communicate results and conclusions effectively.

 On successful completion of the unit the learner will be equipped with mathematical thinking skills which make them aware of and understand their thought process, to reassess and identify areas for development.
-Students learn to evaluate, reflect about their strategies, understand and verify results to solve problems.
+Students learn to evaluate, reflect on their strategies, understand, and verify results to solve problems.
 These skills will equip students with managerial skills, to further their studies and for work employability.

+Learning Outcomes are electives out of which 4 are to be chosen
-- 1. Demonstrate visual and logical techniques in evaluating graphical representations and communication skills in presenting the results effectively. - 2.
-Apply information processing skills to solve problems in a relevant statistical context.

-- 3. Demonstrate evaluation and communication skills in solving and presenting problems applied to costing methods and techniques. - 4.
-Apply creative thinking skills and demonstrate evaluation skills to solve problems in a relevant (game theory) context.
+- 1. Use algebraic techniques to simplify expressions and solve equations. - 2.
+Identify how to simplify more complex expressions and solve harder equations. - 3.
+Demonstrate visual and logical techniques in evaluating graphical representations and communication skills in presenting the results effectively. - 4.
+Demonstrate skill in calculating angles, sides, areas, and volumes for any given situation. - 5.
+Apply information processing skills to solve problems in a relevant statistical context. - 6.
+Apply thinking skills and demonstrate evaluation skills to solve problems in a relevant game theory context. - 7.
+Demonstrate evaluation and communication skills in solving and presenting problems applied to costing methods and techniques.

-CDKSK-406-2002: Individual and Social Responsibility
+CDKSK-406-2327: Individual and Social Responsibility